Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity

 In the LESS-IE model, we have $\beta_1 pm z_j $ many non-zero entries in column $j$ in expectation.
-However, to achieve $1/\varepsilon$ dependency of the sparsity, we need to have \emph{exactly} $\beta_1 pm z_j $ many non-zero entries in the column (the detailed reason will be clear in Section \ref{sec:decoup} and Section \ref{sec:decoupnonobliv}).
-This is done by modifying the OSNAP construction so that the size (and consequently, the number) of subcolumns is different across columns.
+However, to achieve $1/\varepsilon$ dependency of the sparsity, we need to have \emph{exactly} $\beta_1 pm z_j $ many non-zero entries in the column in the LESS-IC model to fully take advantage of the error cancellation that occurs in our decoupling argument (See Section \ref{subsec:decouposnap} and Section \ref{subsec:oseiediag}).
+Though these sections deal with oblivious subspace embeddings, the same arguments still apply in the LESS case).
+This is done by modifying the OSNAP construction so that the size (and consequently, the number) of subcolumns is different across~columns.